 What are your plans for CABSAT 2020?

-Give us more insight into the products you will be exhibiting at the show.
+Give us more insight into the services you will be exhibiting at the show?

 Who is your target audience and what should they look out for in your offerings?

 Our customers in the region are diverse — we work with broadcasters, sports clubs, stadia and live venues, houses of worship, educational providers, legislatures and corporate bodies.
 In a nutshell, we’ve got solutions for anyone creating content in a live production environment.
 We’ve continued to invest in dedicated sales, presales and technical support capability for the region at a time when some of the other brands have been grappling with merger, acquisition and changes in ownership.
 Ross has been incredibly consistent in its approach to the market and we’ve doubled our turnover in the EMEA region over the last three years.
 I don’t believe any other company can claim a success profile like that, and it’s all down to impressive investment in products and great people who deliver outstanding customer service.

 Anyone familiar with Devoncroft’s Big Brand Survey will know that Ross is consistently ranked very highly when it comes to certain attributes – value, customer service, product quality and innovation.
 I think one of the great things about Ross is the integrity of our approach.
 The company genuinely believes in being customer-centric, and David Ross (our CEO) regularly shares emails he has received from customers who have written to highlight the great service they have received from various teams.

 What challenges is the market facing in the market sector you firm operates in?